owulveryck/blog/content/post/software1.5.md

 ## Good ol' software 1.0

-What I will do is to write a lexer and a parser to analyse the mathematical equations written in unicode and generate the corresponding gorgonia execution graph.
+What I will do is to write a lexer and a parser to analyze the mathematical equations written in unicode and generate the corresponding gorgonia execution graph.

 ### Lexer/Parser

 My first attempt was to use a simple lexer and a simple parser.
 This is described in many posts over the internet all based on a talk by Rob Pike: [Lexical Scanning in GO](https://talks.golang.org/2011/lex.slide#1).
 I have been able to write the lexer easily.
-The parser was more difficult to write because of the mathematicals [operator precedence](https://en.wikipedia.org/wiki/Order_of_operations).
+The parser was more difficult to write because of the mathematical [operator precedence](https://en.wikipedia.org/wiki/Order_of_operations).

-After a bunch of documentation about LALR parsers, I have deviced to call an old friend: _yacc_
+After a bunch of documentation about LALR parser, I have decided to call an old friend: _yacc_

 <center>
 {{< tweet 941817771863584768 >}}